burnsgirl/E-Commerce-Back-End/README.md

 [Contact](#contact)

 ## Installation
-To use this application, you will need to install Inquirer, Express, and Node.
+To use this application, you will need to install Express, Sequalize, and SQL.
 To do so you will need to run npm i in the command line.
-You will also need mysql run.

 ## Usage

 ## Technologies
-Technologies used: JavaScript, Node, Inquirer, SQL, Express
+Technologies used: JavaScript, SQL, Express, Sequalize

 ## License
 License: None